 Emotions: Happy, despair, dread, exhilarated, calm, peaceful, awesome, inspired, intrigued, elated etc

-Its the only way I can summarise a 15 day long and one of the most worthwhile and memorable experience of lifetime.
+Its the only way I can summarise a 15 day long, one of the most worthwhile and memorable experience of lifetime.
 If you prefer to skip to some useful information/tips about the trek, feel free to checkout the blog “All you need to know about Everest Base Camp trek”

 For those of you interested in the full story, here goes…

-The longer version of how the trek went (word of caution: the blog may be as exhausting as the trek itself, to give the full essence of the trek :).
-If you do make it to the end, please do write your comments, good or bad)
+Word of caution: the blog may be as exhausting as the trek itself, to give the full essence of the trek :).
+If you do make it to the end, please do write your comments, good or bad!

 Day 0: Reach Kathmandu, rent down jacket & sleeping bag, buy remaining items for trek, pack and try to get some rest.